Leopold and Loeb: Leopold's post-prison years

 After 33 years and numerous unsuccessful petitions, Leopold was released on parole on March 13, 1958.
 The Brethren Service Commission, a Church of the Brethren-affiliated program, accepted him as a medical technician at its hospital in Puerto Rico.
 He expressed his appreciation in an article: "To me the Brethren Service Commission offered the job, the home, and the sponsorship without which a man cannot be paroled.
 But it gave me so much more than that – the companionship, the acceptance, the love which would have rendered a violation of parole almost impossible."
 He was known as "Nate" to neighbors and co-workers at Castañer General Hospital in Adjuntas, where he worked as a laboratory and X-ray assistant.

 Later in 1958, Leopold attempted to set up the Leopold Foundation, to be funded by royalties from Life Plus 99 Years, "to aid emotionally disturbed, retarded, or delinquent youths."
 The State of Illinois voided his charter on grounds that it violated the terms of his parole.

 In 1959, Leopold sought to block production of the film version of Compulsion on the grounds that Levin's book had invaded his privacy, defamed him, profited from his life story and "intermingled fact and fiction to such an extent that they were indistinguishable."
 After 11 years and many appeals, the Illinois Supreme Court ruled against him, holding that Leopold, as the confessed perpetrator of the "crime of the century," could not reasonably argue that any book had injured his reputation.

 Leopold moved to Santurce and married a widowed florist, Gertrude (Feldman) García de Quevedo, on February 5, 1961.
-Judge Ángel M. Umpierre presided over the wedding at a civil ceremony, which was held at the Brethren Service Project in Castañer, Puerto Rico.
 Despite his marriage, Leopold had many gay relationships in Puerto Rico, some continuing from those which he started in prison, and he enjoyed frequenting gay bars and male prostitutes.
 He also continued to commit crimes, though he was never caught or prosecuted, including offenses of statutory rape and charity fraud.

 Leopold earned a master's degree at the University of Puerto Rico.
 He became a researcher in the Social Service Program of Puerto Rico's Department of Health.
 He also worked for an urban renewal and housing agency, and he conducted studies on leprosy at the University of Puerto Rico School of Medicine.

-Leopold was an active member of the Natural History Society of Puerto Rico, he traveled throughout the island to observe its birdlife.
+Leopold was an active member of the Natural History Society of Puerto Rico.
+He traveled throughout the island to observe its birdlife.
 In 1963, he published Checklist of Birds of Puerto Rico and the Virgin Islands.
 While he spoke about his intention to write a book about his life since his release from prison, which he titled Reach for a Halo, he never completed it.

 Leopold died of a diabetes-related heart attack on August 29, 1971, at the age of 66.